sambasivaraop/codeXpose/README.md

 ### Create superuser
 `docker ps` #find the container id<br>
 `docker exec -ti [container id] bash`<br><br>
-Above command takes you inside the docker container and code is available at /src directory, please refer to the django documentation and create a superuser for you.
+Above command takes you inside the docker container and code is available at /src directory, please refer to the django documentation and create a superuser for you.<br>
+*Note: Currently, we are facing issues with docker setup.
+[Issue#56](https://github.com/Imaginea/codeXpose/issues/56) has been raised to address the same.*<br>

 # Contributing
 Please see [contribution](CONTRIBUTING.md).